AbdelrhmanAli123/deploy-multiTair-javaApp/README.md

 - allow the health check on the path /login
 - create an application load balancer
 - attach the TG to LB and apply SSL certificate if you have one
-- if you have domain name use the domain name to map it to the LB URL
+- if you have a domain name use the domain name to map it to the LB URL

 ## build the artifact
 - first clone the repo go to the src Dir